Look Back in Anger: Act 1

 Act 1 opens on a dismal April Sunday afternoon in Jimmy and Alison's cramped attic in the Midlands.
 Jimmy and Cliff are reading the Sunday papers, plus the radical weekly, "price ninepence, obtainable at any bookstall" as Jimmy snaps, claiming it from Cliff.
 This is a reference to the New Statesman, and in the context of the period would have instantly signalled the pair's political preference to the audience.
 Alison is attempting to do the week's ironing and is only half listening as Jimmy and Cliff engage in the expository dialogue.

 It becomes apparent that there is a huge social gulf between Jimmy and Alison.
-Her family is upper-middle-class military, while Jimmy belongs to working class.
+Her family is upper-middle-class military, while Jimmy belongs to the working class.
 He had to fight hard against her family's disapproval to win her.
 "Alison's mummy and I took one look at each other, and from then on the age of chivalry was dead," he explains.
 We also learn that the sole family income is derived from a sweets confectionery stall in the local market—an enterprise that is surely well beneath Jimmy's education, let alone Alison's "station in life".

 As Act 1 progresses, Jimmy becomes more and more vituperative, transferring his contempt for Alison's family onto her personally, calling her "pusillanimous" and generally belittling her to Cliff.
 (Some actors play this scene as though Jimmy thinks everything is just a joke, while others play it as though he really is excoriating her.)
 The tirade ends with physical horseplay, resulting in the ironing board overturning and Alison's arm getting burned.
 Jimmy exits to play his trumpet off stage.

 Alison, alone with Cliff, confides that she's accidentally pregnant and can't quite bring herself to tell Jimmy.
 Cliff urges her to tell him.
-When Jimmy returns, Alison announces that her actress friend Helena Charles is coming to stay, and Jimmy despises Helena even more than Alison.
-He flies into a rage.
+When Jimmy returns, Alison announces that her actress friend Helena Charles is coming to stay; Jimmy despises Helena even more than Alison, he flies into a rage.